 If you are applying to a program that requires the GRE, you will have to retake the GREs.
 We accept GREs within 5 years of the time you wish to apply.
 See our application instructions for more details.

 We do not have a minimum GRE score as we review applications holistically; however, competitive applicants tend to score in the 50th percentile and above.
-You can view Admissions Statistics for each program listed by selecting the specific programs you are interested in viewing at this link.
+You can view admissions statistics for many programs by viewing their dedicated program information pages.

 One Year / 11-Month Programs

 - We offer 4+1 MPH programs for current Berkeley undergraduate students enrolled in the public health major.
-More information about the 4+1 can be found at this link.
+Go to the 4+1 program page for more information.

 If you graduated with a bachelor degree from a university in the US or an English-speaking Canadian institution, you do not need to have your transcript evaluated by WES.

 Yes, we do consider international applicants for admission into our programs.

 As per our website, TOEFL scores are required from all applicants who have a basic degree from an institution in a country where the official language is not English.
 If you have completed at least one year of full-time (12 units) academic coursework with grades of B or higher in residence at a U.S. university, you do not need to take the TOEFL.
 Have a basic degree from a recognized institution in a country where the official language is English.

 - TOEFL: Paper: 570, Internet (iBT): 90